ESDA’s Code of Ethics

 For Member Spiritual Directors

 Spiritual direction is a ministry with a rich history in the Christian church.
-While other ethical codes have been written to address spiritual direction as practiced across a number of religious contexts, the Evangelical Spiritual Directors Association (ESDA) has chosen to compose a set of ethical guidelines intended for use specifically by Christian spiritual directors.
+While other ethical codes have been written to address spiritual direction as practiced across a number of religious contexts, ESDA has chosen to compose a set of ethical guidelines intended for use specifically by Christian spiritual directors.
 This is because our understanding of the ministry of spiritual direction is rooted directly and deeply in our Christian beliefs.

 Christian spiritual direction is primarily a ministry in which one Christian (the director) helps another (the directee) to discern God’s presence and activity in the directee’s life and also the directee’s reactions and responses to God’s activity.
 It is often said that the real director in spiritual direction is God, while the human spiritual director is more of a witness, one that points to God’s activity on behalf of the directee.
 Spiritual direction can also be done in a group context, in which a group of Christians together prayerfully seek to discern God’s activity in the life of a fellow believer.
 For the purposes of these guidelines, we will be focusing primarily on the more traditional form of one-to-one spiritual direction.